 5 Step DevOps Transition Plan for Beginners

-This DevOps For Beginners guide is concise with only five steps.
+This DevOps guide is concise with only five steps.
 Each of the five steps builds upon the next.
-There’s no time limits involved because it could take weeks, or months, for transition to begin.
+There are no time limits involved because it could take weeks, or months, for the transition to begin.
 Why?
 Because each pre-existing culture will adapt differently.
-In my experience it takes at least 90 days for the first signs of the shift to show up.
+In my experience, it takes at least 90 days for the first signs of the shift to show up.
 Time is wasting, so let’s get started…

 Step #1 – Start with a Culture Shift